ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 ![Split Range Example](../Ad05/Images/SplitRange.jpg)

-The controlleroutput gets split in parallel paths, each with a adjusting device.
+The controller output gets split in parallel paths, each with an adjusting device.